noobdev23/flower/README.md

 We are with you all the way!

-We are born gay, lesbian or bisexual; our only choice is how we will live our lives.
+We are trans, gay, lesbian or bisexual; our only choice is how we will live our lives.

 We are everywhere - in every culture, country, and religion.